-Hope FerdowsianAffectionately nicknamed “Dr. Hope,” Hope grew up on a small farm and decided at just nine years old that she wanted to become a doctor.
-Being raised around animals also sparked a lasting empathy for them.
+Affectionately nicknamed “Dr. Hope,” Hope grew up on a small farm in Oklahoma.
+Through her father, an immigrant, she learned early about children around the world suffering from persecution, malnutrition, and disease.
+At just nine years old, she resolved to become a doctor.
+Living closely with animals also sparked a deep and lasting empathy for them.

 Today, Hope serves as president of Phoenix Zones Initiative, a global nonprofit dedicated to advancing the interconnected rights, health, and well-being of people, animals, and the planet.
 Over the past two decades, as a double-board-certified physician in internal medicine, preventive medicine, and public health, she has cared for individuals from diverse backgrounds while also shaping policies aimed at ending human and animal suffering.